IntelligentSoftwareSystems/Galois/lonestar/connectedcomponents/README.md

 label and propagating vertex labels through neighboring vertices until all the vertices in the same component are labelled with a unique ID.

-- serial: Serial pointer-jumping implementation.
+- Serial: Serial pointer-jumping implementation.
-- synchronous: Bulk synchronous data-driven implementation.
+- Synchronous: Bulk synchronous data-driven implementation.
 Alternatively execute on two worklists.
-- async: asynchronous topology-driven implementation.
+- Async: asynchronous topology-driven implementation.
 Work unit is a node.
-- blockedasync: asynchronous topology-driven implementation with NUMA-aware optimization.
+- BlockedAsync: asynchronous topology-driven implementation with NUMA-aware optimization.
 Work unit is a node.
-- edgeasync: asynchronous topology-driven.
+- EdgeAsync: asynchronous topology-driven.
 Work unit is an edge.
-- edgetiledasync (default): asynchronous topology-driven.
+- EdgetiledAsync (default): asynchronous topology-driven.
 Work unit is an edge tile.
-labelProp: Label propagation implementation.
+- LabelProp: Label propagation implementation.

 Pass in a symmetric .sgr graph.